ErykKul/json-transformer/README.md

 }
 ```

 As can be seen, the resulting objects are merged in a consistent manner, just as described before.
-More details on using the `[i]` notation for iterating over elements in an array can be found in [Working with arrays](#working-with-arrays).
+More details on using the `[i]` notation for iterating over elements in an array can be found in [working with arrays](#working-with-arrays) section.

 ### Expressions